akashg001/elevator_system/README.md

 ## Setup

-1. Clone the repository:
+1. Clone the repository: git clone <repository_url>
-2. Navigate to the project directory:
+2. Navigate to the project directory: cd elevator
-3. Install the required dependencies using pip:
+3. Install the required dependencies using pip: pip install -r requirements.txt
-4. Apply the database migrations:
+4. Apply the database migrations: python manage.py migrate
-5. Run the development server:
+5. Run the development server: python manage.py runserver

 The API will be accessible at `http://localhost:8000/`.